apache/stanbol/README.md

 # Data files and configurations for Stanbol

+## Introduction

-This source repository holds artifacts that are used to load
+This source repository holds artifacts that are used to provide

-* OSGI configurations and/or
-* data files
+* data files (NER models, Entity data ...)

-to a Stanbol Environment.
+* configurations of stanbol components or well known datasets, spefic domains
+* bundlelists as used by the Apache Sling to easily add multiple bunldes to launchers.

+This also contains the default configuration used with the default Stanbol Launchers.
+Generally this is a good place for users that want to build their own launcher to look for examples.

+## Management of Data Files

 To avoid loading subversion repository with large binary files this artifacts are typically not included but need to be build/precomputed or downloaded